Kids Books That Encourage Them To Dream Big

-2020 has been a funny old year for all of us, not least our kids.
-They’ve missed substantial amounts of their education, had less time with their extended family and friends and restricted access to all of their hobbies and the things that bring them joy.
+2020 was a funny old year for all of us, not least our kids.
+They missed substantial amounts of their education, had less time with their extended family and friends and restricted access to all of their hobbies and the things that bring them joy.

-It’s more important than ever at the moment that in a time when children might feel unsettled and out of kilter, we build them up and restore their confidence not only in themselves but in the world around them.
+It’s more important than ever at the moment that in a time when children might feel unsettled and out of kilter, we build them up and restore their confidence, cultivating a positive mindset not only for themselves but for the world around them.
 To tell them we believe in them, and that no matter how tricky things are now, they can still find their place in the world.

-Step forward these brilliant books which empower kids from all backgrounds to dream big and stay kind along the way.
+Step forward these brilliant kids books which empower youngsters from all backgrounds to dream big and stay kind along the way.

 This life-affirming book is filled with empathy and understanding (as well as a large helping of fun).
 It suggests to the reader that although we are all different, without a single one of us, the world would be a lesser place to live in.